 Syrian air strikes are a warning to Russia – Theresa May

-Cruise missile strikes against the Syrian regime should act as a warning to Russia over its use of chemical weapons, Theresa May has said.
+Air strikes in Syria should act as a warning to Russia over its use of chemical weapons, Theresa May has said.

-But she also drew a link with the nerve agent attack on Russian former spy Sergei Skripal and his daughter Yulia in Salisbury.
+But Mrs May also drew a link with the nerve agent attack on Russian former spy Sergei Skripal and his daughter Yulia in Salisbury.

 Looking drawn as she spoke to reporters in Downing Street in a hastily arranged press conference, she said: “We cannot allow the use of chemical weapons to become normalised – either within Syria, on the streets of the UK or elsewhere.”

-Vladimir Putin has said Russia will call an emergency session of the UN Security Council over the strikes on Syria.
+President Vladimir Putin has said Russia will call an emergency session of the UN Security Council over air strikes on Syria.

-Asked if the strikes had also been a warning to Russia, Mrs May said: “The action that took place last night was an action which was focused on degrading and deterring the operational capability and the willingness of the Syrian regime to continue to use chemical weapons.
+Asked if the strikes had also been a warning to Russia, the PM said: “The action that took place last night was an action which was focused on degrading and deterring the operational capability and the willingness of the Syrian regime to continue to use chemical weapons.

 “There have been many instances when we have seen them using those chemical weapons.